-David Buckley Borden is a Cambridge MA-based interdisciplinary artist and designer.
+David Buckley Borden is a Cambridge, Massachusetts-based interdisciplinary artist and designer.
 Using an accessible combination of art and design, David promotes a shared environmental awareness and heightened cultural value of ecology.
-David's place-based projects highlight both pressing environmental issues and everyday phenomena.
+David's projects highlight both pressing environmental issues and everyday phenomena.
 Informed by research and community outreach, David's work manifests in a variety of forms, ranging from site-speciﬁc landscape installations in the woods to data-driven cartography in the gallery.

 David's place-based projects have recently earned him residencies at the Santa Fe Art Institute, Teton Artlab, Trifecta Hibernaculum, and Massachusetts Museum of Contemporary Art.
-David was also a 2016/2017 Charles Bullard Fellow in Forest Research at Harvard University where he answered the question, “How can art and design foster cultural cohesion around environmental issues and help inform ecology-minded decision making.”
+David was a 2016/2017 Charles Bullard Fellow in Forest Research at Harvard University and continues to work with Harvard researchers as a Harvard Forest Associate Fellow to answer the question, “How can art and design foster cultural cohesion around environmental issues and help inform ecology-minded decision making.”

 David studied landscape architecture at Harvard University's Graduate School of Design and worked at Sasaki Associates and Ground before focusing his independent practice at the intersection of landscape, creativity, and cultural event.

 2011, Harvard University, Graduate School of Design, Master of Landscape Architecture

 1998, Northeastern University, Bachelor of Science in Business Administration, Dual Concentration in Entrepreneurship and Marketing, Magna Cum Laude